rkh/gemerator/Readme.md

 * Internally, the version is not a string to avoid alphanumerical comparison (similar to what Rails does)
 * You can do `QUICK=1 bundle install` to avoid fetching from RubyForge
+* Some logic to generate better boilerplate for extensions (Rack middleware, Sinatra extensions, ...) has been added.

 Apart from that, it's pretty much the same.
 Oh, wait, and it works without bundler.